-In the case of Serba Dinamik, the Securities Commission (SC) has stated that the decision to compound was a result of the decision of the Public Prosecutor to accept the representation made to the Attorney-General's Chambers (AGC) by Serba Dinamik and the individuals involved regarding the charges pending in court.
+Devanesan said in the case of Serba Dinamik, the SC had stated that the decision to compound was a result of the decision of the Public Prosecutor to accept the representation made to the Attorney-General's (AG) Chambers by Serba Dinamik and the individuals involved regarding the charges pending in court.

 The Federal Constitution (Article 145 (3)) states that the AG shall have the power, exercisable at his discretion, to institute, conduct or discontinue any proceedings for an offence.

 Thus, the AG has the sole and unfettered discretion to charge or discontinue the charge against the accused person or company.
 In the interest of transparency, reasons should be given why a decision is made to compound instead of pursuing the charge.

-A compound is conclusive in that it absolves those charged of any further action in relation to the charge.
-The SC takes instruction from the AGC before prosecuting anyone.
+Devanesan asserted that a compound is conclusive in that it absolves those charged of any further action in relation to the charge.
+The SC takes instruction from the AG's Chambers before prosecuting anyone.
 And to this extent, the SC may be obliged not to continue with a prosecution.

-Here, it also needs to be explained why an earlier decision to proceed with the criminal charges was later substituted with a compound.
+"Here, it needs to be explained why an earlier decision to proceed with the criminal charges was later substituted with a compound.
 The reason for this should also be made transparent.
-In the interest of transparency, the AGC could lift the veil of its absolute discretion and explain the reasons.

-The criminal charges that the four executives faced were under Section 369(a)(B) of the Capital Market and Services Act (CMSA), read together with Section 368(1)(b)(i) of the same Act.
+"In the interest of transparency, the AG's Chambers could lift the veil of its absolute discretion and explain the reasons.
+The criminal charges that the four executives faced were under Section 369(a)(B) of the Capital Market and Services Act (CMSA), read together with Section 368(1)(b)(i) of the same Act."
 This carries a maximum jail term of 10 years and a maximum fine of RM3 million if one is convicted of the offence.

 The SC, the statutory regulator, imposed the maximum compound permitted.
 The SC has stated that the RM3 million is the maximum amount of compound permissible under Section 369(a)(B) of the CMSA.

-In offering a compound, one must be mindful of not creating a dangerous precedent.
+"In offering a compound, one must be mindful of not creating a dangerous precedent.
 It has been observed that some charges of lesser degree in the past were not compounded but went on to trial with resultant jail terms.

-We must be mindful of the message that we are sending to the capital market and potential wrongdoers.
+"We must be mindful of the message that we are sending to the capital market and potential wrongdoers.
 Crime must not pay and must never be seen to be paying.
 Sanctions must act as a sufficient deterrent to potential wrongdoers.
-For every wrongdoing, there must be the certainty of the visitation of a sanction.
+For every wrongdoing, there must be the certainty of the visitation of a sanction," he said.

-The AGC will need to sufficiently distinguish the Serba Dinamik case from other cases in future and explains its reasons clearly.
+Devanesan said the AG's Chambers would need to sufficiently distinguish the Serba Dinamik case from other cases in future and explains its reasons clearly.
 And that is why there is a need to know the reason for the decision.

-The AGC may now be constrained from accepting a representation for a compound in future cases where the charges are of lesser severity due to the precedence set.
+He said that the AG's Chambers may now be constrained from accepting a representation for a compound in future cases where the charges are of lesser severity due to the precedence set.